Masti (film series): Grand Masti (2013)

-The trio then get an MMS showing them the footage of them having sex.
-Luckily, the video doesn't meet the eyes of their wives.
+The trio then gets an MMS showing them the footage of them having sex.
+Luckily, the video does not meet the eyes of their wives.
 They then find out that it was Hardik who sent them the video, and he blackmails them.
 Their task is to kill the principal to fulfill Hardik's revenge.
-They fail in killing him, so they decide to try and delete the videos off Hardik's phone.
-They succeed, and continue to spend their time at the reunion.
+They fail in killing him, so they decide to try and delete the videos from Hardik's phone.
+They succeed and continue to spend their time at the reunion.

-It's the last day, and the vengeful principal has put pills inside the soup which attract people to the ones they love.
-The trio end up being with the girls, and the principal catches them red handed.
+It is the last day, and the vengeful principal has put pills inside the soup that attract people to the ones they love.
+The trio ends up being with the girls, and the principal catches them red-handed.
 The girls then reveal that the principal is impotent.
-The trio then get chased by the principal along with the attracted girls, but then when the trio end up on the roof of a building, Hardik pushes the principal and the principal slides down the roof and hangs on to a bar.
-The trio try to save him but Hardik pushes them too and they hang onto the principal.
-The girls come and push Hardik off the roof and he hangs on to Meet.
-The trio then tell principal the truth about not having sex with Marlow, Mary and Rose.
+The trio then gets chased by the principal along with the attracted girls, but then, when the trio ends up on the roof of a building, Hardik pushes the principal, and then, he slides down the roof and hangs on to a bar.
+The trio tries to save him, but Hardik pushes them too, and they hang onto the principal.
+The girls come and push Hardik off the roof, and he hangs on to Meet.
+The trio then tells the principal the truth about not having sex with Marlow, Mary, and Rose.
 The girls try to make a rope out of their clothes, but the boys fall and end up in the hospital.
-The trio wives angrily ask them what exactly happened that night.
+The trio of wives angrily asks them what exactly happened that night.
 Principal Roberts calmly replies that due to a misunderstood affair, their husband suffered this consequence.
-Shortly later, a doctor comes and informs the principal that he is no more impotent since the blood now properly flows all over his body due to the pressure generated while hanging on the bar.
-Hardik marries Marlow and the film ends up Roberts, Hardik and the trio about to have sex with their respective wives with everything now going well.
+Shortly later, a doctor comes and informs the principal that he is no longer impotent since the blood now properly flows all over his body due to the pressure generated while hanging on the bar.
+Hardik marries Marlow, and the film ends with Roberts, Hardik, and the trio about to have sex with their respective wives, with everything now going well.